ALIGN-analoglayout/ALIGN-public/Viewer/README.md

 # Simple Layout Viewer

-Currently reads a JSON file named /public/INPUT/mydesign_blah_blah.json
+Currently reads a JSON file named /public/INPUT/mydesign_dr_globalrouting.json (need to change this.)

 To build in docker, build upon "with_python_protobuf" (see the Build/ subdirectory):